 Raytheon Technologies’ donations and volunteerism with Feeding America are part of a much larger, long-standing company tradition of helping communities around the world support their infrastructures.
 In 2019 the company announced the expansion of its strategic partnership with Engineers Without Borders.

-That same year, company volunteers used their engineering skills in urban areas across the United States, where they installed rainwater catches in 23 KNOX community gardens, named after city councilwoman Betty Knox, across the country.
+That same year, company volunteers used their engineering skills in urban areas across the United States.
+In Hartford, Conn., for example, they installed rainwater catches in three KNOX community gardens, which provide healthy, accessible and culturally relevant foods to the city’s diverse population.
+The gardens are named after former Hartford City Councilwoman Betty Knox.

 These community gardens serve as essential sources of food to communities known as food deserts — areas with limited access to affordable and nutritious food.
 Company volunteers also traveled to South America and designed and built a well for several towns that lacked access to clean water.